HotCakeX/Harden-Windows-Security/README.md

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Windows Firewall<a href="#Windows-Firewall">![FirewallIcon]</a>
-- This category makes sure Windows Firewall is enabled for all profiles (which is the default)
+- Makes sure Windows Firewall is enabled for all profiles (which is the default)

-- [Blocks LOLbins (Living Off The Land Binaries)](https://lolbas-project.github.io/) from making Internet connections.
-  - LOLBins are Microsoft-signed files, meaning they are either native to the Operating System (OS) and come pre-installed, or are available from Microsoft (i.e., a Microsoft program or add-on).
-Despite being legitimate (and well-intentioned) files, these binaries can be exploited by an attacker and used in an attack.
-This script uses built-in Firewall cmdlet to block those binaries in Windows Firewall.
-  - 🔻This is a Defense-in-Depth strategy for High-Risk Environments🔺

 - Sets inbound and outbound default actions for Domain Firewall Profile to Block; because this script is Not intended to be used on devices that are part of a domain or controlled by an Active Directory Domain Controller, since they will have their own policies and policy management systems in place.